SonarSystems/Checkout-System/README.md

 ## Design Decisions
 - typedef was used for variables such as currency and SKU, so they could easily be swapped out later for different data types in case they were not sufficient.
 - A struct was used for the pricing rules to allow more complex rules to be added.
 - If an item with the same SKU but a different price is added, the new price is ignored.
-It is assumed to update the price in the current checkout session, all items of that class must be removed and updated one added.
+It is assumed to update the price in the current checkout session, all items of that class must be removed and the updated one added.
 - All the code files were put together, if the project was more complex they would be split into include and src folders.
 Along with the separation of external user-added libraries.